 Of course, eating a healthy vegetarian diet can be pricey, too.
-To cut down on costs, avoid expensive meat substitutes.
+To cut down on costs and make it actually cheaper to be vegetarian, avoid expensive meat substitutes.
 Stick to whole food choices like fruits and vegetables whenever possible, and buy items like dried fruit and nuts in the bulk bin when you can.

 If you love the idea of Meatless Monday, I say go crazy and have black bean taco Tuesday, or veggie stir-fry Saturday, too.
 Get ready to start saving with these delicious recipe ideas, like sweet potato nachos and vegan sloppy joes.
 I promise you won’t miss the meat — or the cost.

 Forget everything you know about nachos.
 This meatless version from Apples for CJ is made from sweet potato chips topped with Monterey jack cheese, hot sauce, black beans and cilantro.
 Pro tip: If you don’t have a mandolin, just use a knife to slice the potatoes as thinly as you can.
 They’ll still crisp up nicely.